A cataract is a clouding of the normally transparent lens of the eye.

 Dr. Armbrecht’s research team found that no surgical patients progressed from mild to moderate ARMD to severe “wet” ARMD following cataract extraction.

 Even if the surgery itself is successful, the eye may still not see as well as you would like.
 Other problems with the eye, such as macular degeneration, glaucoma and diabetes may limit vision after surgery.
 Even with such problems, cataract surgery may still be worthwhile.
 If the eye is healthy, the chances are excellent that you will have good vision following removal of your cataract.

 Once you and Dr. Duplessie have decided that you will have your cataract removed, a physical examination by your medical doctor is necessary so that Dr. Duplessie may be alerted to any special medical risks.
 Your eye will be measured to determine the proper power of the intra-ocular lens that will be placed in your eye during surgery.

 Dr. Duplessie uses state of the art outpatient eye surgery; you will go home after the procedure.

 A cataract cannot return because the lens has been removed.

-You will get an eyeglasses prescription two weeks after surgery, if you require one.
+Multi-focal cataract lenses are a way to reduce if not eliminate your need for eyeglasses.
+If get a single vision lens [usually for distance correction], you will get an eyeglasses prescription two weeks after surgery, if you require one.
 There is a chance you may not require eyeglasses.